-This super healthy, split pea verion of Tarka Dal is a delicious vegetable curry that will appeal to the taste buds of vegetarians and meat eaters alike.
+This super healthy, split pea version of Tarka Dal is a delicious vegetable curry that will appeal to the taste buds of vegetarians and meat-eaters alike.

 This recipe is packed full of flavor and a perfect warming meal on a chilly day.